ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/AND_OR.rst

 AND_OR
 ======

-.. py:class:: AND_OR
+.. py:class:: ansys.stk.core.stkobjects.aviator.AND_OR

    IntEnum

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: AND_OR

 Overview
 --------